volkancirik/refer360/README.md

 #### Installation

 Setup an anaconda environment first if you don't have one.
+Create conda environment `refer360` and activate it.

+    conda create -n refer360 python=3.7 -y
+    source activate refer360

-Run `install.sh` to create conda environment `refer360sim`.
+Run `install.sh` to install packages to your environment.

 Preprocess the json files for the simulator:

     PYTHONPATH=.. python dump_data.py  ../data/dumps all

 #### Setting up Data

 We used [SUN360](http://people.csail.mit.edu/jxiao/SUN360/main.html) image database as our source of scenes.
 Please fill out [this form](https://forms.gle/yHNCsQVBHjqSHr738) to download the images.
 Move downloaded `refer360images.tar.gz` to `data/` extract via `tar xvfz refer360images.tar.gz` where the folder structure should be as follows for scene types and categories under `data/refer360images`: